 MAT MARTIN | Branding – The Kapferer Brand Identity Prism

 The identity of a brand is traditionally understood in terms of its intended clients’ experience and perception.
-The Kapferer Brand Identity Prism attempts to create a map or diagram of the DNA of this.
-It sets out a number of distinguishing qualities which come together to create the facets of a brand based upon the ways in which these experiences and perceptions are formed.
+The Kapferer Brand Identity Prism attempts to create a map or diagram of this understanding.
+It sets out a number of distinguishing qualities which come together to create the facets of a brand, based upon the ways in which these experiences and perceptions are formed.

 Brand identity differs from brand image significantly in terms of the direction in which attention is focussed.
 Where brand image is considered mainly in terms of the receiver’s decoding of a brand, brand identity as a concept allows us to focus on the intention of a brand and therefore assess its efficacy and adjust approaches to improve results.
 To put it simply: brand image is perceived, whereas brand identity is projected.